digital-asset/docs.daml.com/docs/2.7.1/docs/canton/architecture/overview.rst

    Requests submitted by malicious participants can contain bogus views.
-   As participants can see only parts of requests (due to privacy reasons), upon receiving an approval for a request, each participant locally filters out the bogus views that are visible to it, and **accepts** all remaining valid views of an approved confirmation request.
+   As participants can see only parts of requests (due to privacy reasons), upon receiving approval for a request, each participant locally filters out the bogus views that are visible to it, and **accepts** all remaining valid views of an approved confirmation request.
    Under the confirmation policy's trust assumptions, the